papr8ka/-lwjgl-basics-wiki/LibGDX-Finger-Swipe.md

 Remember, premature optimization is the root of all evil!
 This already performs well in real-time on Android and desktop.
 But if you need more performance, here are some considerations:

+- Use your own Mesh and ShaderProgram instead of ImmediateModeRenderer
 - If you can get away with it, don't perform everything in real-time.
 Make a very subtle delay between the user's input and the "swipe" result.
 This means you only need to simplify, smooth, and extrude once, and you can cache the result.
 - Implement your own data structures to minimize garbage and Vector2 allocation.
 Re-use objects where possible instead of creating new ones within the game loop.
 - Reduce smoothing iterations or skip the simplification/smoothing step altogether.